Twisted homology of configuration spaces, homology of spaces of equivariant maps, and stable homology of spaces of non-resultant systems of real homogeneous polynomials: On configuration spaces of and with even

-{\it Proof.} It is easy to see that these cycles are orientable in the first case and $\tilde \Q$-orientable in the second one.
-Their intersection index is equal to $\pm(N-1)$ depending on the choice of orientations, hence they define non-trivial elements of these groups, which are one-dimensional by the previous two lemmas. $\Box$
+{\it Proof.} It is easy to see that these cycles are orientable in the first case and $\tilde \Theta$-orientable in the second one.
+They have only one common point $C$: the first cycle is smooth at it, and the second one coincides in its neighbourhood with the union of $N-1$ smooth manifolds.
+Let us calculate the intersection index of these cycles at this point.

+Choose the chart $\R^m$ with coordinates $x_1, \dots, x_m$ in $\RP^m$ in such a way that the distinguished point $X_0$ is the origin in $\R^m$, the line containing the configuration $C$ is the $x_1$-axis, and remaining $N-1$ points of $C$ lie in this axis in the domain where $x_1>0$.
+Any line neighboring to this axis can be defined by the system of equations $x_k=p_k+q_kx_1$, $k=2, \dots, m$.
+For the local parameters of the first cycle in a neighborhood of the point $C$ we can choose the coefficients $p_k$ and $q_k$ of these equations of the line containing a configuration, and also the number $\varkappa$ defined as the coordinate $x_1$ of the point of this configuration neighboring to the origin.

+A regular point of the second cycle is a $N$-configuration containing the origin in $\R^m$ and one other point of the $x_1$-axis.
+The set of such regular configurations having a positive coordinate $x_1$ of this second point is path-connected.
+A coorientation of this cycle at such a point in $B(\R^m,N)$ is defined by the differential form where $u$ is the point of a neighboring configuration which is close to the origin, and $v$ is the other point of this configuration which is close to the $x_1$-axis.
+Moreover, this coorientation can be continued to the self-intersection points of the second cycle, corresponding to configurations with many points on the $x_1$-axis, as a collection of coorientations of all smooth local components of this cycle.

+Let $0 \leq a_2 \leq \dots \leq a_N$ be the $x_1$-coordinates of points of the configuration $C$.
+Consider the square matrix of order $2m-1$, whose cell $(i,j)$ contains the value which the $i$-th factor of the coorientation form (\ref{coor}) of the local component of the second cycle related with the point $a_k$ takes on the $j$-th basic tangent vector of the first cycle at $C$ defined by increasing its $j$-th local parameter and keeping all other parameters.
+This matrix is equal to $\mbox{ }$ \ where {\bf E} is the unit $(m-1)\times (m-1)$ matrix, {\bf 0} is zero matrix, and zeros in the top row and right-hand column mean strings or columns of $m-1$ zeros.
+In particular, its determinant is equal to $a_k^{m-1}$.
+All numbers $a_k$ are positive, therefore all these determinants are positive too, and the sum of their contributions to the intersection index of our two cycles is equal to $N-1 \neq 0$.
+In particular, the homology classes of these cycles are non-trivial. $\Box$